Observation of flow angle and flow magnitude fluctuations in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV at the

-\end{linenomath*} where the $a$ superscript refers to an \textit{associate} particle selected from a narrow transverse momentum range \pta and the $w$ means that \Fpsi{n} is averaged over the event ensemble with each event having a weight of the fourth power of $v_n$~\cite{Bozek:2017qir}.
+where the POI superscript refers to particles of interest selected from a narrow transverse momentum range and the $w$ subscript means that \Fpsi{n} is averaged over the event ensemble with each event having a weight equal to the fourth power of $v_n$~\cite{Bozek:2017qir}.
 The double brackets refer to an average over all particles and all events, and the single brackets refer to an average over all events.
-A value of $\Fpsi{n}<1$ indicates the presence of \pt-dependent flow angle fluctuations.
-A larger deviation from unity suggests that the symmetry plane at a specific \pt is more decorrelated with respect to the common symmetry plane.
-On the other hand, the flow magnitude fluctuations can be studied with the double ratio \begin{linenomath*}
+A value of $\Fpsi{n}<1$ indicates the presence of \pt-dependent FAF.
+A large deviation from unity suggests that the symmetry plane at a specific \ptpoi deviates from the common symmetry plane. \\